Generic drug: amifampridine

 The concomitant use of Firdapse and drugs that lower seizure threshold may lead to an increased risk of seizures.
 The decision to administer Firdapse concomitantly with drugs that lower the seizure threshold should be carefully considered in light of the severity of the associated risks.

-Drugs With Cholinergic Effects
+Drugs with Cholinergic Effects

 The concomitant use of Firdapse and drugs with cholinergic effects (e.g., direct or indirect cholinesterase inhibitors) may increase the cholinergic effects of Firdapse and of those drugs and increase the risk of adverse reactions.